Wits University Student Repeated 1st Year for 5 Years, TikTok Video of Academic Struggles Moves SA

 Mzansi hun crushes on doctor and seeks help to find future hubby, video leaves SA amused

-University students reflect on sturggles with studies
+University students reflect on sturggle with studies

-University students commented on the video of the former Wits University student who repeated first-year multiple times.
+University students commented on the video of the former Wits University student who repeated first year multiple times.
 Image: Kobus Louw

 Source: Getty Images